trlinux/trlinux/readme.md

 Most other distributions will have readily available packages for all the dependencies.
-I'll give a detailed description below on how I built the code on a Raspberry Pi Zero W starting from a fresh installation.
+I'll give a detailed description below on how I built the code on a Raspberry Pi Zero W running Raspberry Pi OS starting from a fresh installation.

 # Documentation